2021 United States Capitol car attack: Victim

 William "Billy" Evans was the Capitol Police officer killed during the attack.
 He served for 18 years with the United States Capitol Police, and was a member of the first responder unit.
 He was the sixth Capitol Police officer to die in the line of duty since the force was created in 1828.

 Perpetrator

 Early life and education

-The assailant was Noah Green, age 25, who was born in Fairlea, West Virginia, into a family with ten children.
+The assailant was Noah Ricardo Green, age 25, who was born on February 8, 1996, in Fairlea, West Virginia, into a family with ten children.
 He grew up in Covington, Virginia, in the southwestern part of the state and graduated from Alleghany High School.
 In high school, he played football and participated in track and field.
 He attended Glenville State College before transferring to Christopher Newport University (CNU) in Newport News, Virginia, where he was a defensive back on the football team.